harryalexanderdunn/local-airflow-docker/README.md

   - ~/.config/gcloud/application_default_credentials.json:/opt/airflow/plugins/application_default_credentials.json:rw
 ```

-If this file is not found please follow GCP setup step in the setup.
+If this file is not found, please follow GCP setup step in the setup.

 Volumes is important as that is what mounts your local file structure to the Docker Container.
 In this setup the dags are mounted from the root of your project and the other folders from the airflow folder.
-The .venv is also mounted to ensure their is no clash for the virtual environment.
+The .venv is also mounted to ensure there is no clash for the virtual environment.

 ### Run the project setup command to setup your libraries and virtual environment and docker